udoschneider/CLDRKit/README.md

 ## Motivation

 Cocoa provides a comprehensive support for i18n out of the box - for View and core classes.
-This means all numbers, dates and other locale specific date is displayd/parsed according to the current locale.
+This means all numbers, dates and other locale specific date is displayed/parsed according to the current locale.
 Cappuccino does not yet implement this locale support although the basic classes (e.g. `CPLocale`) are available.
-IMHO this is caused by the ammount of work needed for each locale if this data is maintained manually.
+IMHO this is caused by the amount of work needed for each locale if this data is maintained manually.
 CLDRKit addresses this by automatically building locales from external data.
-Thus _l18n will simply be a matter of the framework for every/locale_ ... l10n is another matter though ...
+Thus _l18n will simply be a matter of the framework for every locale_ ... l10n is another matter though ...

 ## Installation

 ### Using prebuilt locales

-Please note that the github repository does contain preparsed plists for all locales.
+Please note that the github repository does contain pre-parsed plists for all locales.
 You don't have to generate them manually! _I have to check licensing issues though_

     $ git clone https://github.com/krodelin/CLDRKit
     $ cd CLDRKit